davidtaylorhq/ember-curry-component/README.md

   </template>
 }
 ```
-When `this.name` is reassigned, the getter will be invalidated, and the curried component will be completely rerendered.
+When `this.name` is reassigned, the `curriedComponent` getter will be invalidated, and the curried component will be completely rerendered.

 ### As a helper